ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 # Introduction

 In this lab, you’ll gain a high level understanding of the architecture, features, and development concepts related to the IBM API Connect (APIC) solution.
-Throughout the lab, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of RESTful based services as well as their operation.
+Throughout the lab, you’ll get a chance to use the APIC command line interface for creating LoopBack applications, the intuitive Web-based user interface, and explore the various aspects associated with solution’s configuration of REST API as well as SOAP APIs.

 >**Note**:
-This lab is based on version 5.0.7 It will be updated as much as possible to follow the new versions of API Connect.
+This lab is based on version 5.0.7.0 It will be updated as much as possible to follow the new versions of API Connect.
 Many new features have been announced at InterConnect 2017.
 [Statement of directions - 2017 March 14th](https://www-01.ibm.com/common/ssi/ShowDoc.wss?docURL=/common/ssi/rep_ca/2/897/ENUS217-152/index.html&lang=en&request_locale=en#abstrx).

 # Objective